Fidelity vs ThinkMarkets, for 2026

 | Awards | At the time of writing this Fidelity review, and despite Fidelity’s impressive offering, the company has surprisingly not garnered any awards to date. |

-ThinkMarkets have won several industry awards over the years they have been running as an online broker.
-We list the most recognised awards for ThinkMarkets here.
+ThinkMarkets have won a lot of industry awards over the time they have been operating as an online trading platform.
+We detail the most notable awards for ThinkMarkets here.

 |